Development Plan

 Phase I: Protocol Refinement

-Phase I will allow SSL to test its equipment and methodologies and should take one to two years to complete.
-SSL will start by growing local echinoderms that are abundant, primarily sand dollars (left), urchins, and locally-abundant sea stars (Patiria miniata and Pisaster giganteus).
-Once the methods for growing a few of these species have been successfully and consistently replicated, SSL will start growing sunflower sea stars, Pycnopodia helianthoides.
+Phase I allowed SSL to test its equipment and methodologies and took place from December 2021-March 2024.
+SSL started by growing local echinoderms that are abundant, primarily sand dollars (left), urchins, and locally-abundant sea stars (Patiria miniata and Pisaster giganteus).
+Once the methods for growing a few of these species were successfully and consistently replicated, SSL started growing sunflower sea stars, Pycnopodia helianthoides.

 Photo courtesy of Abbey Dias